TinyWebEx/AddonTemplate/README.md

 The MIT license file included is also a template.
 You may choose any license.

 This template itself is published under CC0, so do not have to attribute me for a simple template or so.
 That makes no sense. :)
+Just remember that the TinyWebEx modules do have their own licenses, usually MIT licenses, so you need to include them, if you want to use these modules.

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">
   <a rel="license"